 Femme de Champagne

 The Chicago based trio, Femme de Champagne are a seasoned assortment of musicians who explore pop songs with French sensibilities while weaving together rock, jazz, and folk styles to bring you a refreshing aperitif of entertainment.
 Babette Novak is the front woman and ultimate ring-leader of Femme de Champagne.
 She has traveled across the globe gathering knowledge and musical influences to form the eclectic mix of music that Femme de Champagne radiate.
 Their sound includes cabaret pop and liberal doses of power pop tossed around.
 The trio consists of Babette Novak (vocals, keyboards, guitars), Mike Collins (drums), and Fran Kondorf (bass).
-Femme de Champagne will be releasing their album, Impulsive Sky nationally on Friday, December 7, 2018.
+Femme de Champagne released their album, Impulsive Sky nationally December 2018.

 Impulsive Sky was recorded and produced at Kingsize Sound Labs in Chicago.
 Mike Hagler was at the helm of the studio engineering and producing the album.
 “Mike is an awe-inspiring producer!
 He knows that I have my own ideas about how and what to record for each song, but he isn’t shy about offering ideas for changes.”
 Mike suggested adding the B3 organ you hear in ‘Sun Kiss.”
 Originally, the song was a three-instrument song.
 For Femme de Champagne, Mike adds a little more polished sparkle to each tune.